gitluin/sara/README.md

 * No unmapping, just destroying.
 I don't like window decorations, so no minimizing, etc. possible.
 * No support for urgency coloring in the bar, because nothing I do is urgent.
 * No [ICCCM](https://web.archive.org/web/20190617214524/https://raw.githubusercontent.com/kfish/xsel/1a1c5edf0dc129055f7764c666da2dd468df6016/rant.txt) (found thanks to [dylan](https://github.com/dylanaraps/sowm)).
 This is mostly felt in the lack of the applysizehints behavior that dwm has (ex. cmatrix won't redraw using larger window bounds if you give it more space via togglefs, changemsize, etc.)
-* No EWMH support, because you're an adult and can fullscreen manually (see config.h), and it's too much work to deal with floating pop-up windows when they'll disappear anyway.
+* No EWMH support, because fullscreening manually isn't so bad (see config.h).
 * One bar.
 I don't like to look to a particular monitor for the time, just the same spot on any monitor.
-No Xinerama yet but we'll get there.
 * No unicode support.
 If you provide unicode characters to the bar, behavior is undefined.
 I get junk for symbols.
 You might crash.
 Behave yourself.

 ### Why Use Sara Over Other Small WM, X?